shpongledsummer/atmospheric-weather-card/README.md

 <br>

-> **A note on AI:** I've been pretty skeptical of projects that use AI tools because they often end up as a mess.
-This project is basically a personal challenge to figure out why that is, and to see what happens when AI is forced to act strictly as an amplifier for things you are already good at.
+> **How I use AI here:** AI can easily turn a codebase into a tangled mess if you aren't careful.
+I'm using AI on this project strictly as a helper for things I'm already good at, but lack the time or patience to do myself.
+(Well, except CSS.
+AI sucks at that.)

 <br>